Nacho114/nachos/README.md

 Here are bunch of useful commands and faq of common issues!

+## Structure

+- Flake: This keeps track of a lock file to pin all versions
+- Home-manager: This is to manage all things related to user, dev env, apps, ...

+This structure makes it easy to

+1. Pin changes and updates
+2. Keep apps and dev env at the user level

 ## Upgrade

 Note, when running `switch`, this will build the system based on the latest